MBAigner/Open-Document-Labeling/README.md

 ## Open Issues

-* The original width and height of a document will be stored in the label output.
 * We plan to support more annotations than just tables soon.
 * The annotation type will be stored in the output csv.